AlexanderRoth11/Album-Chart-Creator/README.md

 # Welcome to Album Chart Creator 🤘

 Create stunning album charts effortlessly!
-Upload your favorite album covers, and Album Chart Creator will automatically extract dominant colors to generate a beautiful, shareable chart.
+Input your top 100 music albums, and Album Chart Creator will automatically extract dominant colors from the album cover to generate a beautiful, shareable chart.
 Export your creations as PDFs and showcase your top picks in style.

 Built with **Next.js**, **TypeScript**, and **Tailwind CSS**.